-When a company moves its data centre and other operational capabilities to a cloud computing environment, it is referred to as cloud migration.
-It encompasses all business elements – database, IT resources, services, digital assets, and applications – that are transferred to a cloud-based infrastructure.
-Most enterprises usually blend different types of cloud solutions to suit their business needs.
+When a company moves its data center and other operational capabilities to a cloud computing environment, it is called cloud migration.
+It encompasses all business elements – database, IT resources, services, digital assets, and applications – transferred to a cloud-based infrastructure.
+Most enterprises usually blend different cloud solutions to suit their business needs.
 A recent Flexera report stated that 89% of businesses opted for such multi-cloud strategies.

-There are many reasons that propel companies to migrate to cloud solutions.
-The most popular ones are online security concerns, higher costs of on-premises IT infrastructure, operational inefficiencies, and lack of flexibility in existing legacy platforms/solutions.
+Many reasons propel companies to migrate to cloud solutions.
+The most popular ones are online security concerns, higher costs of on-premises IT infrastructure, operational inefficiencies, and lack of flexibility in legacy platforms/solutions.

 Is your company contemplating a switch to a cloud environment?
 Follow the basic steps involved in the cloud migration process:

-- Planning for migration: Enterprises ready to adopt the cloud must first strategize on their migration requirements keeping in mind their business objectives, budgets, the scale of operations, server requirements, and the complexity of their IT environment.
-Most cloud solution providers offer consultations, but it is best to engage an external specialist for migration planning.
+Enterprises ready to adopt the cloud must first strategize on their migration requirements keeping in mind their business objectives, budgets, the scale of operations, server requirements, and the complexity of their IT environment.
+Most cloud solution providers offer consultations, but engaging an external specialist for migration planning is best.

-- Selecting the right cloud environment: Once the migration plan is the place, businesses can easily zero in on the type of cloud models & cloud strategies they want to go for.
-Most of the mid-to-large companies these days lean towards hybrid cloud and multi-cloud models.
-The main reason is that these models are more beneficial from cost-efficiency and flexibility standpoints.
+Once the migration plan is the place, businesses can easily zero in on the type of cloud models and strategies they want to go for.
+Most mid-to-large companies today lean towards hybrid cloud and multi-cloud models.
+The main reason is that these models benefit more from cost-efficiency and flexibility standpoints.

-- Migrating with ease: All good cloud service providers offer migration process guidance to their clients.
-You must consider factors such as data backups, compatibility barriers, software integrations, and security checks
+All good cloud service providers offer migration process guidance to their clients.
+You must consider data backups, compatibility barriers, software integrations, and security checks.

-- Migration performance assessments: The migration process is incomplete until checks are complete to ensure all workloads and processes run smoothly, and that everything works as expected.
+The migration process is complete once checks are complete to ensure that all workloads and operations run smoothly and that everything works as expected.
 Companies should also conduct pre-post assessments to evaluate the efficiencies of cloud adoption.
 This can help in optimizing the cloud environment further.

-- Assessment & documentation – The first phase of cloud migration begins with a detailed assessment of business requirements: data & storage, financial, infrastructural, applications, and security & compliance.
-An elaborate migration design documentation is then generated to help engineers virtualize the data centre & application environment in the cloud infrastructure.
+The first phase begins with a detailed evaluation of business requirements: data & storage, financial, infrastructural, applications, and security & compliance.
+A clear migration design documentation is then generated to help engineers virtualize the data center & application environment in the cloud infrastructure.
 This document explains the entire migration plan, from defining the sequence of activities to resource allocation (human and financial).

-- PoC & pilot testing – To eliminate security risks, data access issues, workload glitches, and other migration issues, comprehensive pilot testing is conducted.
+To eliminate cloud security risks, data access issues, workload glitches, and other migration issues, comprehensive pilot testing is conducted.
 This helps decision-makers ensure that all applications function flawlessly in the cloud environment.
-There is many Proof of Concept (PoC) tools available in the market that can help businesses test, revise, and streamline their cloud migration strategies.
+Many Proof of Concept (PoC) tools are available in the market that can help businesses test, revise, and streamline their cloud migration strategies.

-- Cloud migration – Once all aspects of the to-be-installed cloud infrastructure are assessed and tested, the full-scale commissioning of the migration process is initiated.
-It involves the installation of migration tools, workload configurations, applications, security frameworks, network configurations, etc. A comprehensive testing and optimization process follows a successful migration of workloads, applications, and data centres.
+Once all aspects of the to-be-installed cloud infrastructure are assessed and tested, the full-scale commissioning of the migration process is initiated.
+It involves installing migration tools, workload configurations, applications, security frameworks, network configurations, etc. A comprehensive testing and optimization process follows the successful migration of workloads, applications, and data centers.

 6 R's of Migration

-- Rehosting (‘lift-&-shift’) – When a company transports its stack from on-premise hosting to the cloud, it is called rehosting.
-Basically, it transports an exact copy of the current IT environment to the cloud.
+When a company transports its stack from on-premise hosting to the cloud, it is called rehosting.
+It transports an exact copy of the current IT environment to the cloud.

-- Repurchasing (‘drop-&-shop’) – Repurchasing is a migration strategy involving complete adoption to a whole new cloud infrastructure or a cloud-native SaaS platform.
+Repurchasing is a migration strategy involving ultimately adopting a whole new cloud infrastructure or a cloud-native SaaS platform.

-- Refactoring – Refactoring is the re-architecting of the existing applications to suit the business requirements better.
+Refactoring is re-architecting the existing applications to suit the business requirements better.
 Companies use this strategy to improve their applications or service offerings.
-This method allows them to use their newly-migrated cloud infrastructure to its optimum potential.
+This method allows them to use their newly-migrated cloud infrastructure optimally.

-- Retiring – When businesses turn off or retire their obsolete applications & vestigial assets before the cloud migration process, it is called retiring.
-This helps them focus on the most-used services that yield higher value and ROI.
+When businesses turn off or retire their obsolete applications & vestigial assets before the cloud migration process, it is called retiring.
+This helps them focus on the most-used services yielding higher value and ROI.

-- Retaining – Migrating to the cloud may not make sense for some businesses and they may decide to retain their current IT environment.
+Migrating to the cloud may not make sense for some businesses, who may decide to maintain their current IT environment.
 Some of the following reasons can affect this decision:

-- Some applications might be hard to migrate to the cloud
+- Some applications might need help to migrate to the cloud.

-In such cases, companies might shift to a hybrid space or put off the migration to a future date.
+Companies might shift to a hybrid space or change the migration to a future date.

 Cloud Migration Tools

 Cloud migration tools are support aids that help companies move from their legacy infrastructure to the cloud.
 They also allow a company to shift between two cloud environments.
-These tools are available in the form of software applications, hardware solutions, or IT services.
-With these tools, enterprises can migrate their data, applications, and/or workloads effectively.
+These tools are available in software applications, hardware solutions, or IT services.
+With these tools, enterprises can migrate their data, applications, and workloads effectively.

-Cloud cost calculators: Businesses can estimate their cost of setup by using cloud cost calculators like the Google Cloud Pricing Calculator, AWS Pricing Calculator, and Azure Pricing Calculator.
+Businesses can estimate their setup costs using cloud cost calculators like the Google Cloud Pricing Calculator, AWS Pricing Calculator, and Azure Pricing Calculator.

 Cocolevio provides excellent cloud migration consulting services for mid and large-scale companies.
-We can help you with efficient, future-ready migration strategies that’ll make your move-to-cloud effortless.
-Please contact us at (512) 222-5730 for consulting.
+We can help you with efficient, future-ready migration strategies to make your move-to-cloud effortless.
+Don’t hesitate to get in touch with us at (512) 222-5730 for consulting.